bbauska/UofM-AdvStyling/readme.md

 the key to success is to have a good understanding of tools and to focus on practical skills rather than just trendy technologies.

-# Week 3-15.
+## Week3-15.
 Introduction to Twitter Bootstrap 3

 ![](images/image192.webp){width="4.0in" height="2.24957239720035in"}